[Emilia-Romagna Art Cities] Parma in 3 Minutes

 Estimated reading time: 4 minutes

-Also known as the Ducal city, due to its history but also from the aristocratic attitude its inhabitants, it is also a University headquarter since the eleventh century and, due to its amazing food traditions, in December 2015 it has also become a UNESCO Creative City for Gastronomy.
-But Parma is above all a city to be felt with the eyes and with the taste, which still bears visible signs of its Aristocratic past, with its tree-lined avenues, its nineteenth-century gardens and its Boulevards along the Parma River.
+Also known as the Ducal city, due to its history but also from the aristocratic attitude its inhabitants, Parma it is also a University headquarter since the eleventh century and, due to its amazing food traditions, in December 2015 it has also become a UNESCO Creative City for Gastronomy.
+But Parma is above all a city you have to feel with eyes and taste, finding the visible signs of its Aristocratic past, with its tree-lined avenues, its nineteenth-century gardens and its Boulevards along the Parma River.

 Probably founded by Etruscan, the city of Parma developed and flourished at the time of the Roman colonization of North Italy, with a strategic role compared to the traffic coming from today’s Liguria and directed towards the great northern-European routes.
 Border town guarding the Apennine foothills in 1545 Pope Paul III (born Alessandro Farnese) established the Duchy of Parma, entrusting it to his illegitimate son Pier Luigi Farnese.